Distinguishing two dark matter component particles at $e^+e^-$ colliders: WIMP signal at colliders

-So far we have been concerned mainly with the relative position of the peaks.
-Larger the splitting between $\mdma$ and $\mdmb$, or ${\Delta m}_1$ and ${\Delta m}_2$, the better is the separation between two peaks in $\slashed{E}$ distribution and can hint for two component DM.
+So far we have discussed mainly the relative positions of the peaks.
+The larger is the splitting between $\mdma$ and $\mdmb$, or ${\Delta m}_1$ and ${\Delta m}_2$, the better is the separation between the two peaks in $\slashed{E}$ distribution and easier it is to hint for two component DM.
 However, another important factor is the relative heights of the peaks, which are determined by the cross-section of the process.
-For clear distinction, the two peaks better be of comparable size.
-Assuming for simplicity that the HDSPs decay primarily via one intermediate state with almost 100\% branching ratio, we can estimate the size of the peaks from the pair production cross-section of the respective HDSPs.
-In the discussion above, we choose the cross-section by hand for simplicity, however the HDSP cross-section crucially depends on the parameters $\mdm$ and $\Delta m$, both of which are crucially involved in segregating the peaks in resultant ME (or MET) distribution.
-The production moreover also depends on the model crucially, whether the particles produced are scalar, fermion or vector boson and the mediators which contributes to the production process.
+Two peaks of comparable size are more amenable to distinction, provided that their separation is adequate.
+Assuming for simplicity that the HDSPs decay into the DM candidate via a single channel with 100\% branching ratio, we can estimate the size of the peaks from the pair production cross-section of the respective HDSPs.
+Now, HDSP production depends on its mass and thus on the parameters $\mdm$ and $\Delta m$ (following $\mhd=\mdm + \Delta m$), both of which are also crucially involved in segregating the peaks in resultant $\slashed{E}$ (or $\slashed{E_T}$) distribution.
+The cross-section depends further on the model; whether the HDSPs are scalar, fermion or vector boson and what mediators contribute to the production process.
 We will refer to these features quantitatively when we encounter the model.
-However, we must note that HDSP production cross-section diminishes with larger $\mdm$ and $\Delta m$, so whichever component is heavier contributes with a smaller cross-section at least kinematically.
-So, the suitable scenario for discriminating DM components should be chosen in a way, that we do not lose cross-section significantly due to kinematics.
-This is better addressed if one dark sector is fermionic, while the other is scalar, as the fermion production cross-section is larger than that of the scalar for a similar mass and same mediators\footnote{Having both DM components scalar or fermion can also provide such distinctive ME (MET) distribution, but with a more fine tuned choices of $\Delta m$ and $\mdm$.}.
-We therefore study the pair production of HDSPs in the form of singly charged scalars ($\phi^{\pm}$) and singly charged fermions ($\psi^{\pm}$) and their subsequent decays to respective DM components at $e^+e^-$ collider.
-We shall examine in specific how they can yield distinguishable peaks in ME (MET) distributions with comparable cross-sections after satisfying cosmological constraints, in context of an illustrative model, which we elaborate next.
+We must note here that HDSP production cross-section diminishes with larger $\mdm$ and $\Delta m$, so whichever component is heavier contributes with a smaller cross-section at least kinematically.
+So, the suitable scenario for discriminating DM components occurs when we do not lose cross-section significantly due to kinematics.
+This is better addressed if one dark sector is fermionic, while the other is scalar, as the fermion production cross-section is larger than that of a scalar with similar mass\footnote{Having both DM components scalar or fermion can also provide such distinctive $\slashed{E}$ ($\slashed{E_T}$) distribution, but with a more fine tuned choices of $\Delta m$ and $\mdm$.}.
+We therefore consider HDSPs in the form of singly charged scalars ($\phi^{\pm}$) and singly charged fermions ($\psi^{\pm}$) and their subsequent decays to respective DM components at $e^+e^-$ collider.
+We shall examine in specific how they can yield distinguishable peaks in $\slashed{E}$ ($\slashed{E_T}$) distributions with comparable cross-sections after satisfying cosmological constraints, in context of an illustrative model, which we elaborate next.